pkdone/practical-mongodb-aggregations-book/src/guides/performance.md

 ### $sort Memory Consumption And Mitigation

-Used naively, a `$sort` stage will need to see all the input records at once, and so the host server must have enough capacity to hold all the input data in memory.
+Used naïvely, a `$sort` stage will need to see all the input records at once, and so the host server must have enough capacity to hold all the input data in memory.
 The amount of memory required depends heavily on the initial data size and the degree to which the prior stages can reduce the size.
 Also, multiple instances of the aggregation pipeline may be in-flight at any one time, in addition to other database workloads.
 These all compete for the same finite memory.
 Suppose the source data set is many gigabytes or even terabytes in size, and earlier pipeline stages have not reduced this size significantly.
 It will be unlikely that the host machine has sufficient memory to support the pipeline's blocking `$sort` stage.
 Therefore, MongoDB enforces every `$stage` is limited to 100 MB of consumed RAM.
 The database throws an error if it exceeds this limit.

-To avoid the memory limit obstacle, you can set the `allowDiskUse=true` option for the overall aggregation for handling large data sets.
+To avoid the memory limit obstacle, you can set the `allowDiskUse: true` option for the overall aggregation for handling large result data sets.
 Consequently, the pipeline's _sort_ operation spills to disk if required, and the 100 MB limit no longer constrains the pipeline.
 However, the sacrifice here is significantly higher latency, and the execution time is likely to increase by orders of magnitude.

 To circumvent the aggregation needing to manifest the whole data set in memory or overspill to disk, attempt to refactor your pipeline to incorporate one of the following approaches (in order of most effective first):